systemd-cron/systemd-cron-next/README.md

 ## Usage

-The generator runs on system boot.
-If you change your crontabs in runtime, run `systemd-crontab-update` script as root (`sudo systemd-crontab-update`) to regenerate systemd units and reload them.
+The generator runs on system boot and when the crontabs change.

-The project includes simple `crontab` command equivalent, which behaves like standard crontab command (and accepts the same main options), and runs `systemd-crontab-update` command after user crontab file update.
-Note, though, the systemd-crontab-update requires superuser priviledges, so `crontab` tries to run it under `sudo`, so if you are not allowed to run `systemd-crontab-update` via `/etc/sudoers` file, you can't update crontab timers.
+The project includes simple `crontab` command equivalent, which behaves like standard crontab command (and accepts the same main options).

 To control cron jobs, use `cron.target`, e.g. to start and enable cron after installation: